billpg/HashBack/README.md

 No-one needed a pre-shared key nor a shared secret.
 No-one needed a place to securely store them.
 The two web servers already have TLS set up and this is what enables the exchange to work.

 When you make an HTTPS request, thanks to TLS you can be sure who you are connecting to, but the service receiving the request can't be sure who the request is coming from.
-By using **two separate** HTTPS requests, the two web servers may perform a brief handshake and exchange a *Bearer* token.
+By using **two separate** HTTPS requests, the two web servers may perform a brief handshake and return a *Bearer* token.

 ## What's a Bearer token?